bait509-ubc/BAIT509/class_meetings/cm08-beyond_mean_mode.md

 # Outline

 - What is "Probabilistic forecasting" and "Quantile regression"; how to interpret the forecasts/predictions; and to have a sense of when it's appropriate to use them.
-- Probabilistic forecasts: how to estimate (plot) predictive distribution densities using a "moving window" approach.
+- Probabilistic forecasts: how to estimate (plot) predictive distribution densities using subset approaches.
 - Quantile Regression:
     - How to fit a linear quantile regression model in R (using both `ggplot2` and the `quantreg` package), and how to interpret it.
     - Understand the "crossing quantile" problem.
     - Know how to evaluate goodness of quantile regression models
-    - Know how to estimate a quantile in a univariate sample (both in R and the "formula", but not the optimization problem)

 # Orientation within the Big-Picture of Supervised Learning